vilicvane/cordova-plugin-tts/README.md

 ## API Definitions

-The `onfulfill` callback will be called when the speech finishes, and the `onreject` callback (Windows Phone only) will be called when an error occurs.
+The `onfulfilled` callback will be called when the speech finishes, and the `onrejected` callback (Windows Phone only) will be called when an error occurs.

-If the API is invoked when it's still speaking, the previous speaking will be canceled immediately, but the `onfulfill` callback of the previous speaking will be called when it stops.
+If the API is invoked when it's still speaking, the previous speaking will be canceled immediately, but the `onfulfilled` callback of the previous speaking will be called when it stops.

 ```typescript
 declare module TTS {